-Examples of major programs are road and transport renewal/upgrades.
+Major programs are part of Council's service delivery.
+Examples of major programs are road and transport renewal/ upgrades.

 The actions identified in the following Table 1 will be categorised under the three options: projects, service delivery and major programs.
-The implementation of each will be monitored, with and progress reported through Council's Quarterly, Annual and End of Term Reports.
+Council will monitor the implementation of each of these, with progress reported through Quarterly, Annual and End of Term Reports.